numpy/numpy_stubs/tests/README.md

 Right now, the error messages and types are must be **contained within corresponding mypy message**.

+Test files that end in `_py3.py` will only be type checked against Python 3.
+All other test files must be valid in both Python 2 and Python 3.

 ## Running the tests

 We use `py.test` to orchestrate our tests.
 You can just run: